jbcodeforce/aws-studies/docs/sa/saas.md

 ## Agility

-Agility is the major requirements to go to SaaS, which means
+Agility is the major requirements to go to SaaS, which means:

 * on-boarding without friction: including environment provisioning
 * Frequent feature release: get to customer hand as quick as possible.
 Release on daily release can be possible.